 Read more

-The 2030 Agenda for Sustainable Development contains 17 Goals designed to ensure a sustainable future for all.
-Adopted in 2015 the SDGs are designed to guide and monitor national implementation efforts regarding these goals.
-SDG 7 refers to “ensuring access to affordable, reliable, sustainable and modern energy for all”.
-The energy sector can make a significant contribution to the economic aspects of development under the 2030 Agenda for Sustainable Development.
-As stated by the United Nations Global Roadmap at the High-level Dialogue on Energy in September 2021, the energy sector can “catalyse action to combat climate change and attain many other SDGs, including on poverty eradication, gender equality, climate change, food security, health, education, sustainable cities and communities, clean water and sanitation, decent jobs, innovation, transport, and refugees and other situations of displacement”.
+The 2030 Agenda for Sustainable Development contains 17 Sustainable Development Goals (SDGs) designed to ensure a sustainable future for all.
+Adopted in 2015, the SDGs are used to guide and monitor national implementation efforts to achieve these goals.
+SDG 7 refers to “ensuring access to affordable, reliable, sustainable and modern energy for all.”
+The energy sector can make a significant contribution to the economic aspects of development under the SDGs, including by advancing the target of substantially increasing the share of renewables in the global energy mix.

-An example of the incorporation of indigenous peoples as rightsholders can be seen in Chile’s Energy 2050 Policy.
+An example of the incorporation of Indigenous Peoples as rightsholders in energy policy can be seen in Chile’s Energy 2050 Policy.
 A report by the Danish Institute for Human Rights highlights that, “the Ministry of Energy committed, among other things, to develop training instances on renewable energy for Indigenous leaders focused on the topic of human rights and business.”

 Gendered impacts